 This section is connected to exercise 14 Food forests

 In addition, because the crop is growing alone, all nutrients are used up in the same way and the soils nutrients can be quickly taken up.
 To ensure a speedier growth, the farmer often relies on external nutrients in the form of fertilizers, of which excess leaks into the waterways causing eutrophication (excess growth of algae that will cause the depletion of ogyxen of waterbodies and damage the life in the water ways).

 Generally, 7 layers of food forest are recognized:

 the overstory (fruit trees, nut trees oaks, pecans

 the understory (semi dwarf fruit trees)

 shrub layer (dwarf fruit trees, hazel, serviceberry, feijoa)

-- hebaceous layer (asparagus, artichoke, sage)
+herbaceous layer (asparagus, artichoke, sage)

 root layer (root crops)

-ground cover layer strawberrry thyme, mind
+ground cover layer strawberrry thyme, mint

 vine layer (passion, kiwi)